 - Give it a couple of minutes to dry completely before applying foundation.

-- You can also gently dab it over the foundation to control the shine due to excess oil.
+- You can also gently dab it over the foundation for shine control due to excess oil.

 - Based on your preference, you can apply only a primer on your face to cover the imperfections to achieve a fresh, no-makeup look.